 You point out the cookie jar output with

 curl -c cookie-jar.txt http://example.com

 -c is the instruction to write cookies to a file,

 -b is the instruction to read cookies from a file.
 Oftentimes you want both.

 When curl writes cookies to this file, it will save all known cookies including those that are session cookies (without a given lifetime). curl itself has no notion of a session and it does not know when a session ends so it will not flush session cookies unless you tell it to.

-Instead of telling curl when a session ends, in order to flush session cookies and with this basically signal to the server that we are starting a new session, curl features an option that lets the user decide when a new session begins.
+Instead of telling curl when a session ends, curl features an option that lets the user decide when a new session begins.

 Tell curl a new cookie session starts by using